maxxfrazer/maxxfrazer/README.md

 ## Introduction

-Welcome to my GitHub profile!
+Welcome to Max's GitHub profile!

-Max is a developer advocate at Agora, and is passionate about creating open source tools for developers and love working with Swift.
+Max is working on ᯅ at , so cannot actively contribute to OSS.

 <picture>
 <source